- November 21, 2023

 The Ministry of Finance will remain as the competent authority for the purposes of bilateral/multilateral agreements as well as the international exchange of information for tax purposes.
 The administration, collection, and enforcement of CT in the UAE will fall under the jurisdiction of the Federal Tax Authority.

-Any business whose financial year starts on or after the 1st of July 2023 will be subject to corporate tax the very same year.
+For any business financial year which start on or after the 1st of June 2023 will be subject to corporate tax the very same year.
 For example, if a company’s financial year starts on 1st August 2023 and ends on 31st July 2024, it will be subject to corporate tax from August 2023.
 This is because it would be the first financial year for the company after the CT regime.